tomshoo/tomshoo/README.md

 ## Hi there 👋

-I am Shubhanshu Tomar, a pre-final year student at IKGPTU, Kapurthala, Pubjab, India.
+I am Shubhanshu Tomar, a final year student at IKGPTU, Kapurthala, Pubjab, India.

 I like to work and tinker along with computers, to learn